 QK: Israa, thank you for taking the time to share with us today.
-To begin, can you tell us about your journey into illustrating what led you to pursue your passion?
+To begin, can you tell us about your journey into illustrating and what led you to pursue your passion?

 IM: It’s my pleasure.
 It all started when I was a kid.
 I always felt like I needed to do something with my artistic abilities.
 As though they needed to be a part of my life or I would use them to achieve something great.

 QK: Illustration can be as tough a market to break into as the books we help bring to life.
 As you developed your career, what helped you most?

 IM: My love for art really helped me through tough times.
 At times, I wondered if I was any good but at the same time, I didn’t want to stop because I really loved drawing and creating illustrations.
 Having friends and family members encourage me or help me with critique and advice.
 Attending conventions and seeing the customers reaction pushes me to want to do better.
 Having a strong belief in what you are doing and your dream helps when there’s a lot of doubt.